Unemployment. Racism. Poverty. Hooliganism. Hopelessness. Communities at war.

-By the mid-point of the decade, the region had come to resemble a bubbling pot teetered on a gas burner; a scorching, bewildered swirl of different ingredients thrashing around against one another.
+By the mid-point of the decade, the region was a bubbling pot teetered on a gas burner; a scorching, bewildered swirl of different ingredients thrashing around against one another.

 But then ecstasy came along, and it was like someone simply turned the heat off.

-Temperatures cooled, waters soothed, and all the ingredients relaxed; rising to the top together whilst softly wrapping themselves around one another.
+Temperatures cooled, waters soothed, and the contents relaxed; rising to the top together whilst softly entwining.

 A new BBC podcast, part-written by Danny Brocklehurst, is about that moment the cooker dial twisted down, and the music cranked up.